 Note: ISSC 32 is for the use of, and is distributed by, network operators.

-ISSC 32 has been endorsed by the Industry Safety Steering Committee (ISSC) for use by the electricity network operators to provide guidance on the provision of information to the construction industry on working near overhead powerlines.
+ISSC 32 has been endorsed by the Industry Safety Steering Committee (ISSC) for use by the electricity network operators to provide guidance on the provision of information to Third Parties working near overhead powerlines.

 The Guide does not cover the use of cable covers on Communications networks.
 Principal Contractors should contact Communications Network Operators in regard to their respective minimum safety requirements.